 1. Most important is to adhere to a set of standards that includes taking responsibility for your own professional and academic actions, and being honest and truthful.

 3. Expose academic misconduct.
 Cheating gives unfair advantage to those who do it and diminishes the efforts of those who abstain.
-If you know of unscrupulous activity, submit an anonymous comment using this form online.
+If you know of unscrupulous activity you should provide the information to the Student of Concern team.
 The Milgard policies on academic conduct are clear: work you submit for credit must be your own.

 4. Sign the Milgard School Student Code of Integrity banner.